kriss3/dotNetPlaygound/README.md

 - Explore pre-existing C# Functional libs like OneOf ErrorOr and others which dels with higher order functions
 - Error handling with multiple APIs and call to the 3rd party API (make sure the model supports potential errors from both APIs)
-- going back to function approach
+- going back to functional approach
+- Bind and bind failure are the next exploration